chaos-mesh/chaos-mesh/doc/dev_hello_world.md

 		os.Exit(1)
 	}
 ```
-There are PodChaos, NetworkChaos and IoChaos.
+There are PodChaos, NetworkChaos and IoChaos .etc.
+They register the corresponding reconciler to the controller manager so the controller manager know which reconciler to call on a specific CRD.
 Let's add HelloWorldChaos:
 ```golang
 	if err = (&controllers.HelloWorldChaosReconciler{
 		Client: mgr.GetClient(),